DRAFT, NOT READY FOR PUBLICATION: Protocol Buffers should have asymmetric types

 }

 This also occurs when widening a message, by removing a required field.
-A message sent by a new producer breaks an old consumer:
+A message sent by a new producer can break an old consumer:

 message SearchRequest {